macrozone/location_service/app/app.coffee.md

 			rejectUnauthorized: no
 		mqttClient.on "error", Meteor.bindEnvironment (error) -> console.log error

+And subscribe to the topic

+		mqttClient.on "connect", Meteor.bindEnvironment ->
+			mqttClient.subscribe "owntracks/#"

 We initialize a geocoder (google by default), that will resolve our position to adresses.

 		geoCoder = new GeoCoder